lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

     - Visualize player trajectory with and without space boost
         - Draw them green when they end up in glidable surface
         - Draw post-collision move direction
+    - Somehow indicate if player's speed is increasing or decreasing to show if airstrafing is helping or not
     - Show player's AABB of recent ticks leading up to a collision
     - Visualize player velocity, shown as colored bar, overlaying:
         - e.g.: gray bar for vel from 0 to 500, yellow bar from 500 to 1000, etc., each bar starts filling up on their own, overlayed